Your Case Deserves Immediate Attention - Call Hubbs Law Today

-Some individuals are not eligible for asylum including the following:
+Some individuals are not eligible for asylum including:

-- Any alien that ordered, incited, assisted, or otherwise participated in the persecution of any person on account of race, religion, nationality, membership in a particular social group, or political opinion;
+- Any immigrant who ordered, incited, assisted, or otherwise participated in the persecution of any person on account of race, religion, nationality, membership in a particular social group, or political opinion

-- Any alien that has been convicted of a particularly serious crime;
+- Any immigrant who has been convicted of a particularly serious crime

-- Any alien who has committed a serious nonpolitical crime outside of the United States;
+- Any immigrant who has committed a serious nonpolitical crime outside of the United States

-- Any alien where there are reasonable grounds to believe that the alien is a danger to the security of the United States;
+- Any immigrant where there are reasonable grounds to believe that the immigrant is a danger to the security of the United States

-- Any alien that has been involved in terrorist activity; and
+- Any immigrant who has been involved in terrorist activity

-- Any alien that was firmly resettled in another country prior to arrival in the United States.
+- Any immigrant who was firmly resettled in another country prior to arrival in the United States

 Withholding of removal is a type of immigration relief that is granted based on the exact same factors as an asylum claim.

-However, instead of simply proving a credible fear like an asylum claim, to be eligible for withholding of removal, the applicant must show that “it is more likely than not” that an individual will be persecuted if removed to their home country based on the following:
+However, instead of simply proving a credible fear like an asylum claim, the applicant must show that “it is more likely than not” that an individual will be persecuted if removed to their home country based on:

 Prosecutorial discretion refers to the ability of ICE to terminate removal proceedings unilaterally without immigration relief necessarily being granted.
 You must make a formal request for prosecutorial discretion.